 Click through our tools, resources and information to better diagnose and manage soil acidity.
 While most resources are designed for grain growers (cereals/pulses/oilseeds), information and tools are applicable to grazing and horticultural enterprises.

-The GRDC Acid Soils SA project, formally titled New Knowledge and Practices to Address Topsoil and Subsurface Acidity Under Minimum Tillage Cropping Systems of South Australia, is a Grains Research and Development Corporation (GRDC) investment which brings together project partners from South Australia’s Department of Primary Industries and Regions, the South Australian Department for Environment and Water, the University of Adelaide, Trengove Consulting, Penrice and AgCommunicators.
+The GRDC Acid Soils Southern Region project (formally titled Updating acidification rates, lime recommendations and extension aids to overcome soil acidity constraints to crop production in the southern region) is a Grains Research and Development Corporation (GRDC) investment which brings together project partners from South Australia’s Department of Primary Industries and Regions, the South Australian Department for Environment and Water, The University of Adelaide, the Australian Government’s National Landcare Program, Trengove Consulting, Penrice and AgCommunicators.
+(GRDC Project Code: UOA2206-009RTX)

 〉 Brian Hughes, PIRSA